 At the present time, AU is classified as a LQG because it generates more than 2,200 lbs (1,000 kg) per month of hazardous waste or more than 2.2 lbs (1 kg) of acute hazardous waste per month.
 LQGs must comply with more extensive hazardous waste rules.
-In addition to the requirements listed above for CESQGs and SQGs, a LQG must:
+In addition to the requirements listed above for VSQGs and SQGs, a LQG must:

-- Prepare a written contingency plan and train employees about hazardous waste management and emergency response; - Submit Annual and Biennial Reports to their EPA Regional Office (ADEM).
-Reports submitted for off-site shipping include their EPA identification number, information on the transporter and permitted facility, a description and quantity of waste, actions they have taken to reduce the volume and toxicity of the waste, and the results of those actions; - Comply with Land Disposal Restrictions; and - Comply with other requirements concerning the generation, storage and disposal of regulated waste.
+- Prepare a written contingency plan and train employees about hazardous waste management and emergency response; - Include in the contingency plan a quick reference guide identifying all SAA locations on campus for the purpose of emergency response and distributed to local emergency responders like police departments, fire departments, hospitals and State or local response teams; - Submit Annual and Biennial Reports to their EPA Regional Office (ADEM).
+Reports submitted for off-site shipping include their EPA identification number, information on the transporter and permitted facility, details about any waste received from VSQGs, a description and quantity of waste, actions they have taken to reduce the volume and toxicity of the waste, and the results of those actions; - Comply with Land Disposal Restrictions; and - Comply with other requirements concerning the generation, storage and disposal of regulated waste.